Pcushing/workhands-blog/README.md

 ## Updating

+The below is not true.
+I set it up as workhands-blog so we can go private with it if necessary.

-Updating your WordPress version is just a matter of merging the updates into the branch created from the installation.
+Updating your WordPress version is just a matter of merging the updates into the branch created from the installation. ()

     $ git pull # Get the latest